Fi Mini vs 3+ is not really a small-dog vs big-dog decision like marketing suggests.

 | Typical verdict | Best all-around flagship | Niche but powerful traveller option | Depends on lifestyle, not hype |

 If you forget the Series 3+ base while traveling, you are effectively stuck until a replacement arrives.
-If you lose the Mini cable, you can buy a new one at almost any gas station.

-The Current Fi Lineup in 30 Seconds
+The Current Fi Trackers Lineup

 Fi’s modern ecosystem really revolves around two products.